ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs

 There are several major avenues for future work.
-One would be to develop more specialized lower bound functions for particular problems.
+The often prohibitive growth of the runtime with the input dimension, depth, and width of the network remains as a significant challenge for this and other exact optimizers.
+One direction of interest would be to develop more specialized lower bound functions for particular problems.
 For example, faster intersection or projection algorithms may be applied to some problems where our implementation solves a convex program at each step.
-We could also incorporate and compare some of the optimizations that ERAN makes use of; for example, mixing mixed integer program solves in with the splitting, tightening the propagated zonotopes, or propagating polytopes instead of zonotopes.
-Another would be to consider how to scale up to high dimensional input spaces and to find other optimization problems of interest over neural networks that could be solved with the same or a similar framework.
+We could also incorporate and compare some of the optimizations that ERAN makes use of; for example, mixing mixed-integer program solves in with the splitting, tightening the propagated zonotopes, or propagating polytopes instead of zonotopes.
+Another would be to consider how to scale up to high-dimensional input spaces, and consider what a more eager splitting strategy looks like in those contexts.
+Lastly, we could find other optimization problems of interest over neural networks that could be solved with the same or a similar framework.